fesslix/fesslix-docu/docs/start_installation.md

 ## Verifying the Installation

-After installing NumPy, verify the installation by running the following in a Python shell or script:
+After installing NumPy, verify the installation by running the following commands in a Python shell or script:

 ```python
 import fesslix as flx